jquatier/eureka-js-client/README.md

 ```

 ### Providing Custom Request Middleware
 The client exposes the ability to modify the outgoing [request](https://www.npmjs.com/package/request) options object prior to a eureka call.
+This is useful when adding authentication methods such as OAuth, or other custom headers.
 This will be called on every eureka request, so it highly suggested that any long-lived external calls made in the middleware are cached or memoized.
 If the middleware returns anything other than an object, the eureka request will immediately fail and perform a retry if configured.

 ```javascript
 // example using middleware to set-up HTTP authentication